|AT A GLANCE||PRICING||HEADLINE|

 This top layer is a proprietary foam that the company claims takes characteristics from both memory foam and latex foam.
 You might be wondering what this proprietary foam feels like.
 We’ll address that subject in the next section.

 Overall, we think the Tuft & Needle mattress has a soft, neutral-foam feel (similar to Lull, but without the memory foam properties).
-As the company eludes to, the top layer sort of feels and functions liked a mixed foam.
+As the company alludes to, the top layer sort of feels and functions liked a mixed foam.
 The top layer is soft and comfortable like memory foam, yet it’s responsive like latex foam.

 Again, there’s no clear winner when it comes to feel.
 Consumers have a wide variety of preferences.
 However, with that said, we have found that soft, neutral-foam appeals to a large subset of the population.
 It just seems like beds like Lull and Tuft & Needle don’t ruffle many feathers.
 Consumers are generally pleased with the feel of both mattresses.